exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 > 3 * tr) && (phi >= 1 && phi <= 1)
 ```

-If phi is equal to 1, then it uses the normal autoprestige equation.
+If phi is equal to 1, then it uses the normal autoprestige expression.
 We don't have
- "=" in the equations, so we had to work around it by using both ">=" (greater than
+ "=" in the expressions, so we had to work around it by using both ">=" (greater than
  or equal to) and "<=" (less than or equal to).
 This means that, even if you don't
  have any phi upgrades, it will allow you to prestige like normal and not require you
  to swap out of theories (or R9 until the end of a graduation).